Bottle Rocket: Production

 In 1992, Wes Anderson directed a 13-minute short film, titled Bottle Rocket.
-The short was filmed in black and white, and also starred Owen and Luke Wilson and Musgrave.
+The short was filmed in black and white, and also starred Owen, Luke Wilson and Musgrave.
 The short had a similar plot to the later feature film.
-The film was screened at the 1993 Sundance Film Festival, where it attracted the attention of filmmaker James L. Brooks who agreed to finance a full-length version of the short.
+The film was screened at the 1993 Sundance Film Festival, where it attracted the attention of filmmaker James L. Brooks, who agreed to finance a full-length version of the short.

-With the exception of its introduction, which was shot at Camarillo State Mental Hospital, the feature-length film was shot in Dallas, Fort Worth, and Hillsboro, Texas.
+With the exception of its introduction, which was shot at Camarillo State Mental Hospital in southern California, the feature-length film was shot in Dallas, Fort Worth, and Hillsboro, Texas.
 The scenes at Bob Mapplethorpe's house were filmed at the John Gillin Residence.

 After the film failed to achieve commercial success, Owen Wilson considered joining the Marines.
 Bill Murray was considered for the role of Abe Henry.

 Reception

 Fans watch a showing in Hillsboro, TX at the motel where much of the movie was filmed.

 Bottle Rocket received generally positive reviews from film critics.
 On Rotten Tomatoes, it has an 86% rating based on 71 reviews, with an average rating of 6.8/10.
 The site's consensus describes the film as "Reservoir Dogs meets Breathless with a West Texas sensibility".
 On Metacritic, it has a 66/100 weighted average score based on 24 critics.

 Martin Scorsese is a fan of the film, calling it one of his favorite movies of the 1990s.
 In a 2000 interview with Esquire, Scorsese praised Wes Anderson for his ability to "convey the simple joys and interactions between people so well and with such richness".